 For more information, read this overview.

 Manually download and install the Office apps by using the Office 2016 Deployment Tool

 If you don’t want your users to install software themselves from Office 365, you can download the software to your local network.
 Then, you can deploy the software to your users by using your existing software deployment tools and processes.

-To manually deploy Office, as well as Project or Visio, you need to use the Office Deployment Tool.
-There are two different versions of the Office Deployment Tool available – one for Office 2013 and a different one for Office 2016.
-Each Office Deployment Tool works only with that specific version of Office.
-You can download them from the Microsoft Download Center using the following links:
+To manually deploy Office, as well as Project or Visio, you need to use the Office 2016 Deployment Tool.
+You can download the Office 2016 Deployment Tool for free from the Microsoft Download Center.

 Manually download InfoPath 2013 and SharePoint Designer 2013